rob-the-bot/fractal/README.md

 # Fractal generation

-A simple program in C to generate Newton fractal using arbitrary-precision math library.
+A simple program in C to generate Newton fractal.
+GNU MPC is used as the complex numbers math library with arbitrarily high precision.
+OpenMP and MPI are both supported for parallel computing.

 # Usage